 When shopping online, people tend to have trust issues, and if they see any sign that they cannot trust you, they’re on their way out of your website.
 Also, customers want to know that you have a plan for them if they wish to return purchased goods for one reason or another.

-A clear and easily accessible refund and return policy can also help reduce cart abandonment in online stores.
+A clear and easily accessible refund and return policy can also help reduce shopping cart abandonment in online stores.
 A well-defined policy can give customers the confidence they need to complete their purchases, knowing they have a clear and straightforward process for returning or exchanging items if necessary.

 Clearly state additional costs.